2012 Season Off and Running

 There were plenty of surprises that developed on Saturday and Penn State's 24-14 home loss to Ohio - correctly forecasted by the computer - was just the beginning.

-Several other teams struggled against MAC opponents and the conference blew its chance to bag a few more victories.
+Several other teams struggled against MAC opponents, but the conference blew its chance to bag a few more victories.
 Toledo lost 24-17 in overtime at Arizona; Northern Illinois was outscored 9-0 in the final quarter of its 18-17 loss to Iowa at Soldier Field; Bowling Green was tied at 14-apiece with Florida in the 3rd quarter before the Gators scored the game's final 13 points to make the final 27-14; Buffalo was only down 24-16 at Georgia until the 'Dawgs ran away in the 2nd half for a 45-23 win; and Western Michigan never really got in the game but still wasn't blown away in a 24-7 loss at Illinois.

 Miami (Ohio) even had a 3-0 lead at Ohio State for nearly 6 minutes, but Urban Meyer's debut as head coach wasn't about to be spoiled in Columbus.
 Ohio State ran off 35 unanswered points before the RedHawks finally scored a touchdown and the probation-constrained Buckeyes strolled to a 56-10 win.